Diet for a Cancer Diagnosis

 When a patient with cancer comes to me, in addition to whatever other medical intervention might be appropriate, I immediately recommend certain foods.
-First, I ask my patients to eat only plant-based, whole foods.
+First, I ask my patients to eat only plant-based, whole foods and to adopt the Starch-Smartest level of my Starch-Smart® System.
 That means that the majority of their grocery shopping will happen in the produce section, with a trip over to the bulk aisles for legumes and whole grains, and a visit to the freezer section to stock up on frozen fruits and vegetables.
 Avoiding meat, eggs, all dairy foods, added oils, and processed foods gives my patients the best chance to beat cancer.
 Second, I ask my patients to stop using all forms of free oils.
 Oil is not a whole food, but rather a concentrated source of calories stripped from the fiber and other nutrients naturally found in the plant.
 Third, I recommend that my patients concentrate on low-fat plant foods.
 Higher fat foods such as avocados, nuts, and seeds should be used very sparingly and coconut not at all, due to the extreme amount of saturated fat coconut contains.
 I explain to my patients that fat appears to feed some kinds of cancer and that all fats — even the fats in whole plant foods — have some amount of saturated fat.
 Through raising cholesterol levels, saturated fat contributes to arterial plaque which restricts blood flow.
 For healing to take place, we want the blood flowing freely, delivering nutrition to the cells and removing waste and toxins.

 Neal Barnard, MD, has co-written an easy-to-read book which is now available online.
 It briefly covers the scientific evidence for 'why' plants are better than animal products for fighting cancer as it explains the 'how to' of adopting a disease-fighting diet.
 "The Cancer Survivor's Guide: Foods That Help You Fight Back!" is free and takes us step-by-step through choosing which foods to eat, with charts to fill in and checklists to help us stay on track as we make the switch.
 The book also offers low-fat, plant-based recipes and helps in developing weekly menus.
 Because the book is based on experience working with patients, Dr. Barnard can offer suggestions that move us beyond a vague resolve to "eat better" to actually implementing the needed changes.